 Ad

-The Housing Caucus was formed during the 2024 spring semester by former caucus Chair Faraaz Bukhari and current Chair Lauren Davis, who took over after Bukhari graduated last spring.
+The Housing Caucus was formed during the 2023 fall semester by Speaker of the Senate Hayden Taylor and former caucus Chair Faraaz Bukhari.
+Senator Lauren Davis took over after Bukhari graduated last spring.
 Davis, who sits on the ASCSU senate as a representative for the Housing Caucus and the Survivor Advocacy and Feminist Education Center, explained how the caucus operates within and outside of ASCSU.

 “What’s cool about the Housing Caucus is that we are really trying to reach out to the broader CSU community,” Davis said.
 “We are a part of ASCSU and run through ASCSU, but we distance ourselves from the whole thing because we want it to be really accessible for students and be a space where they can come in and air their concerns in a place that has resources for them.”